vellum-ai/vellum-client-python/README.md

 README.md
 ```

-Any additions made to files beyond those directories and files above would have to be moved over to our generation code,
+Any additions made to files beyond those directories and files above would have to be moved over to our generation code
+(found in the separate [vellum-client-generator](https://github.com/vellum-ai/vellum-client-generator) repo),
 otherwise they would be overwritten upon the next generated release.
 Feel free to open a PR as a proof of concept,
 but know that we will not be able to merge it as-is.
 We suggest opening an issue first to discuss with us!